UO-CIS211/calculator/doc/HOWTO.md

 that white space is not included; the lexemes (or tokens) are just the parts that make up the expression.

-Lexemes can be recognized using *regular expressions*, using the Python package ```re```.
-We will study regular expressions later this term, and you will write some then, but to save time and help you focus on the main issues in this project I have provided you a lexical analysis module, ```lex.py```.
+ I have provided you a lexical analysis module, `lex.py`, to save time and help you focus on the main issues in this project.
  It provides a class TokenStream for obtaining each lexeme (token), one by one.
+Internally, `lex.py` uses the *regular expression* package `re` to break the input into tokens.
+We will study regular expressions later this term, but not yet.

 ```python
 class TokenStream(object):